dpalwallet/swordpool/README.md

 Balances are calculated based on blocks, with each block calculating the actual balance based on transaction activity.
 Exchange quantities are calculated based on the block balance of transactions.
 * The pool will initialize a certain proportion of balances (provided by community volunteers during the testing period, calculated based on the current pool balance and the contribution ratio).
 Additional functionality for freely joining the pool will be added in the future.
 * The pool is currently only used for beta testing, so the pool balance is relatively low.
+* Please note that the balance fluctuates with the blocks, and the front-end display cannot determine the confirmation of your transaction in a particular block.
+Therefore, there might be discrepancies in price display.
+Please be aware, investment carries risks!!!